 Early Bird Deadline Approaching for World Credit Union Conference

-Attendees from more than 50 countries already registered
+Attendees from more than 20 countries already registered

 Register on or before May 10 to take advantage of discounted registration fees.
 Visit www.LetsGdansk2012.org for more information about the conference and to register for the event.
 Hotel space is limited and early registration is encouraged.

 World Council of Credit Unions is the global trade association and development agency for credit unions.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

-World Council has implemented more than 290 technical assistance programs in 71 countries.
-Worldwide, 60,500 credit unions in 109 countries serve 223 million people.
+World Council has implemented 300+ technical assistance programs in 89 countries.
+Worldwide, 60,657 credit unions in 109 countries serve 223,000,000 people.
 Learn more about World Council's impact around the world at www.woccu.org.

 NOTE: Click on photos to view/download in high resolution.